cbornet/IT-Blog/Architecture/messaging/pulsar-english.md

 The first datacenter represents the region where there will be 2 brokers and 2 bookies which will be prefixed by eu.
 We will find the same configuration on the second datacenter that represents the us region.

-On each region, we create a namespace in active configuration and a another one in passive mode.
+On each region, we create a namespace in active configuration and another one in passive mode.

 #### Configuration